cse110-fa21-group21/cse110-fa21-group21/admin/meetings/111521-TAMeeting.md

      - Recipe Card and Recipe Viewer
      - Need to be put together with CSS!
      - Hema: Filtering by Tags should be a necessary feature!
 Think about it!
+3. **Roadmap**
+    - Our team is lagging behind, more communication and clearer assignment of tasks is needed.
+    - Make sure everbody is on the same page

 **Taks:**
    - MVP Feature by Friday!